Rishab310/Rishab310/README.md

 ### Hello Guy's 👋
 - 🔭 I am a student of Btech. in Information Technology in Sgsits Indore.
-- 🌱I’m currently learning front end Web Developement using js frameworks and I developed my own responsive website for my resume using HTML, CSS , Javascript .
+- 🌱I’m currently learning front end Web Developement using js frameworks and HTML, CSS , Javascript .
-- 👯I am looking forward to doing more projects and I am happy to collaborateso feel free to contact me.
+- 👯I am looking forward to doing more projects and I am happy to collaborate so feel free to contact me.
 - 😄I am also doing competitive programming using Python3 and Java.
 - ⚡My other skills include Mysql , Netbeans etc. .
 <!--